Continuous Speculative Decoding for Autoregressive Image Generation: Experiment

-\paragraph{Influence of pre-filled tokens.} The ablation study of pre-filling ratios at \(0\%\), \(5\%\), and \(15\%\) is illustrated in Figure~\ref{fig:figure_prefilling}.
+\paragraph{Influence of pre-filled tokens.} The ablation study of pre-filling ratios at \(0\%\), \(5\%\), and \(15\%\) on MAR model is illustrated in \Figref{fig:figure_prefilling}.
 Pre-filling can compensate for the low acceptance rates observed during the initial stages of autoregressive sampling and enhance the overall acceptance rate, as shown in Table~\ref{tab:prefilling}.
-Moreover, Figure~\ref{fig:figure_prefil_vis} shows the visualizations under different pre-filling ratios.
-Notably, the discrepancies between the draft and the target model result in certain artifacts and reduced image quality at \(0\%\) pre-filling.
+Moreover, \Figref{fig:figure_prefil_vis} shows the visualizations under different pre-filling ratios.
+Notably, the discrepancies between the draft and the target model result in certain artifacts and reduced image quality at 0\% pre-filling.
 However, introducing a modest proportion of pre-filled tokens from the target model has effectively mitigated these artifacts.
 As the pre-filling ratio increases, the advantages conferred by this approach exhibit diminishing returns.